-\textbf{RQ2: Failure Diagnosis \& Causal Correction.} By explicitly introducing concept scores, our method enables not only interpretability but also additional diagnostic capabilities.
-These scores can be used both to analyze model behavior and to directly adjust predictions.
-For \textbf{failure diagnosis}, we examine the difference patterns of concept scores for correctly predicted and mispredicted images.
-We interpret each concept score as the probability that the specific concept is represented internally by the model.
-To quantify reliability, we compute the entropy of concept scores across layers.
-Higher entropy indicates that the extracted feature of the vision model is ambiguous and less reliable, while lower entropy reflects more confident concept usage of the vision model.
-As shown in Table~\ref{tab:entropy}, for each layer of the vision model, incorrect predictions consistently exhibit higher entropy in concept scores, suggesting that uncertain concept activations are a key factor of model failures.
-For \textbf{causal correction}, we intervene directly on the learned concept scores to modify the final output of the vision model.
+For RQ3, we test whether the fidelity of the Concept-SAE representation is high enough to enable reliable, controllable counterfactual editing on vision model output.
+We intervene directly on the concept scores to modify the final output of the vision model.
 Specifically, we adjust selected concept scores to form a modified concept score vector, for instance, set the concept score of \textit{beard} to zero.
 Then, the modified concept scores are passed through the aggregator with the original concept tokens to generate a counterfactual feature representation.
-We further substitute the original model feature with this generated counterfactual feature as the input so that we can modify the final output of the vision model.
+We further substitute the original vision model feature with this generated counterfactual feature as the input of the corresponding layer in the vision model so that we can modify the final output of the vision model.
 On CelebA misclassifications, for example, \textit{male} images incorrectly predicted as \textit{female} often exhibit insufficient activations of male-associated concepts such as beard, mustache, and adam's apple.
-By increasing the scores of these concepts, the prediction is corrected to male; conversely, reducing them corrects the opposite errors.
+By increasing the scores of these concepts and feed the synthetic representation back to the vision model, the prediction is corrected to male; conversely, reducing them corrects the opposite errors.
 As shown in Fig.~\ref{fig:modify_score_example}, we find that interventions on deeper ViT layers are more effective, while in ResNet both shallow and deep layers yield strong corrections.
-These results demonstrate that \textbf{Concept-SAE} not only identifies ambiguous concept activations as the cause of errors but also enables direct, causal interventions to repair predictions—capabilities not possible in prior SAE methods without explicit concept scores.
+These results demonstrate that Concept-SAE not only identifies ambiguous concept activations as the cause of errors but also enables direct, causal interventions to repair predictions.
+The capability is not possible in prior SAE methods without explicit concept scores.